 For parents who are worried about their baby sleeping, she says, “Babies are going to start self-soothing at this age.
 The startle reflex will start decreasing.”

 It’s normal for babies to wake up at night.
 The American Academy of Pediatrics says babies don’t have regular sleep cycles until 6 months of age.
 However, even at that age, late night wakeups are still considered normal.

-- Staying calm and creating a quiet relaxing atmosphere before bedtime.
+- Stay calm and create a quiet relaxing atmosphere before bedtime.

-- Playing a white noise machine to drown out any sounds that might startle the baby awake.
+- Play a white noise machine to drown out any sounds that might startle the baby awake.

-- Maintaining the right room temperature (not too cold and not too warm).
+- Maintain the right room temperature (not too cold and not too warm).